Automating Dotfiles Sync Across Containers

 DOTFILES_DIR="${HOME}/.dotfiles"

-if [ -d "${DOTFILES_DIR}" ]; then
+if [ ! -d "$DOTFILES_DIR" ]; then

 fi

-# Symlink configuration files
+# Symlink with backup, handling existing files safely

 Common Pitfalls